-CO No. Course Objectives CO-1 Identify the various research areas.
+CO No. The learners will be able to CO-1 Identify the various research areas.
 CO-2 Practise the Presentation in Seminars and Conferences.
 CO-3 Experiment the Research methods in biological sciences.
 CO-4 Collect the Basics in Biostatistics.
 CO-5 Evaluate the Different forms Measures of central tendency.